wonma/100-days-of-code/log.md

 **Thoughts** It's great to know that with this simple A or B logic using ternary operator, I can create fun mini apps like changing sun or moon image depending on the time of the day!
 So fun.....!

+---
+### Day 15: October 27, Thursday

+**Today's Progress**
+  - Show A or Not: AND operator
+  - Show A or B:  Ternary operator
+  - Show A, B, or C..: if else statement or switch statement
+  - For assets like images and audios, store them in 'Asset's folder inside of 'src' folder.

+**Thoughts** When the instructor took an example of a imaginary app for adopting a pet, I felt some excitement and hope are triggered from my heart.
+I love all the potential that development brings to me.
+I'm thankful and will try to stay brave to step into this field.

 <!--
 ### Day 1: June 27, Monday